-Daughters of Madre Earth is a podcast hosted by Luna Ruiz & Jessica Hernandez that focuses on indigenous womxn and queer kinships with Mother Earth.
-We also discuss the struggles indigenous womxn and LGBTQIA2S (from Mexico, Central & South America) go through as a result of patriarchy, queer antagonism, capitalism, settler colonialism and anti-indigenous racism.
-It is a bi-weekly podcast that will serve as a platform to uplift and amplify indigenous womxn's voices by discussing everyday life and first hand experiences that all interconnect back to Mother Earth.
+Daughters of Madre Earth is an online platform that discusses and focuses on the struggles indigenous womxn and LGBTQIA2S (from Mexico, Central & South America) go through as a result of patriarchy, queer antagonism, capitalism, settler colonialism and anti-indigenous racism.
+It is a platform that aims to uplift and amplify indigenous womxn's and LGBTQIA2S+ voices by discussing everyday life and first hand experiences that all interconnect back to Mother Earth.
 Our online platform consists of a podcast & blog and we are in the works of launching an online magazine.

 Luna was born and raised in the San Gabriel Valley, CA. She attended community college at Pasadena City College and went on to receive dual Bachelor’s degrees in Political Science with an Emphasis in Public Service and Chicana/o Studies with an emphasis in Public Policy.
 She is currently spending her gap years community organizing a grass roots multinational Indigenous women and queer centered organization, doing service for her pueblo’s transnational organization and developing a language revitalization project for her community.
 She plans on going to graduate school within the next two years and center her work for her pueblo.